Common Challenges When Using SDKs and How to Overcome Them

 The Challenge:

-Some SDKs are complex and require a significant amount of time to learn and implement effectively.
-This can be especially challenging for developers who are new to the technology.
+Some SDKs are complex and require a significant amount of time to learn, especially if they involve unfamiliar technologies or concepts.

 How to Overcome It: